Wildlife Food Plots Seed Promotion Handout

 About this food plot mix

-To benefit wildlife, including young pheasant chicks that depend on insects as a food source, this mix was developed using Neonicotinoid-free seed.
-Neonicotinoids are systemic insecticides normally applied as a seed treatment and absorbed through the plant’s vascular system, making the entire plant toxic, including the pollen and nectar.
-This mix contains an array of annual cool and warm season grasses and broadleaf species that, once established, will create a season- long food plot and provide cover for late-season nesting, broods and adult pheasants.
+To benefit wildlife, including young pheasant chicks that depend on insects as a food source, this mix was developed using neonicotinoid-free seed.
+Neonicotinoids are systemic insecticides typically applied as a seed treatment and absorbed through the plant’s vascular system, making the entire plant toxic, including the pollen and nectar.
+This mix contains an array of annual cool and warm season grasses and broadleaf species that, once established, will create a season-long food plot and provide cover for late-season nesting, broods and adult pheasants.
 Flowering plants will attract insects critical to the diet of young pheasant chicks, while mature grasses and forbs will produce grains and seeds that provide food for pheasants of all ages.

 Prep and planting